shimaore/ccnq3/doc/data-dictionary.md

 *   `users`:
     * `couchdb_uri`: `_users` database admin URI

+    Normally only present on the manager server and a voicemail-store server.

 *   `applications`: [] of strings, list of applications that need to be installed